HL7/davinci-dtr/input/pagecontent/specification.md

 Payers **SHALL** require the DTR process to authenticate in order to retrieve resources when PHI is exchanged, and **SHOULD** required authentication in other situations.
 The app is required to register and obtain a client id to register and authenticate via SMART Backend services.

+> SMART Backend Services provides a flow that authorizes a system to connect to a FHIR server where no user needs to be involved in the authorization process, and allows systems like EHRs to easily interact with pre-authorized defined scopes of access.
+For additional information, see [SMART on FHIR Backend Services](https://build.fhir.org/ig/HL7/smart-app-launch/backend-services.html).

-> Payers must be cautious about prepopulating Questionnaires with sensitive information, because there are rare situations where a malicious application could attempt to access information that was not authorized by the EHR.
+NOTE: Payers must be cautious about prepopulating Questionnaires with sensitive information, because there are rare situations where a malicious application could attempt to access information that was not authorized by the EHR.

 #### CQL Rules
 CQL can either be embedded inline as part of an expression or referenced in a library.
 All libraries needed by a questionnaire **SHALL** be referenced by the cqf-library extension which **SHALL** be resolvable by the SMART app.
 Metadata about the rules will be represented as a FHIR Library resource.
 The payer **SHALL** provide this as a FHIR resource, such that the DTR process will be executing a FHIR read interaction on the payer's server.